 If you cannot obtain a hearth rug that exactly corresponds with the carpet, get one entirely different, for a decided contrast looks better than a bad match.

-Enjoy reading and experimenting with these old fashioned problem solvers.
-You're likely to find an idea or two among the old fashioned household tips and tricks that just might help you with your persisting problem.
+Enjoy reading and experimenting with these old fashioned household tips and problem solvers.
+You're likely to find a tip or two that just might help you with your persisting problem.